Nagle Catholic College: Stella Maris College

-St. Patrick's College
+St Patrick's College

 Nagle Catholic College

 The following individuals have served as College Principal of Nagle Catholic College:

 Campus

 The Nagle Catholic College campus is built along Sanford St and Maitland St in Geraldton.
 On Nagle's eastern side is the St Francis Xavier Cathedral, Geraldton.
-The college is also in close proximity to the coast, thus creating Nagle as the most western catholic school in Australia.
+The college is near the coast, making Nagle the most western Catholic school in Australia.

 The campus is split into eight learning areas: